Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

 \subsection{Training and Inference}

-CBS-GPT contains a total of 36 encoder blocks, with each block having 20 attention heads.
-The hidden size of each attention head is 64.
-And the hidden size of two dense layers of FFN is 5,120 and 1,280, respectively.
-During training, Adam\cite{Kingma2017} optimizer with $\beta_1=0.9$, $\beta_2=0.999$ is used, and the initial learning rate is 2e-4.
-To make sure that the training dataset covers the entire parameter space, the training dataset is continuously updated, and the parameters of each waveform are randomly selected from the parameter space of the sources during training.
-After passing through the LISA response, each waveform is divided into three channels (A, E, and T).
+During training, the Adam \cite{Kingma2017} optimizer with $\beta_1=0.9$, $\beta_2=0.999$ is used, and the initial learning rate is 2e-4.
+There are 1.6 millions waveforms in the training dataset of each model, and the parameter of each waveform is randomly selected from its correponding parameter space.
+After passing through the LISA response, each waveform is divided into three TDI channels (A, E, and T).
 In this study, the E channel is selected to train the model.
-The model was trained on two NVIDIA V100 GPU for approximately 30 hours.

-During inference, the initial input sequence contains 1,000 valid tokens and 50 masked tokens that are masked with zero, whose corresponding value in the mask matrix equals 1.
-In the first step, the 1,001-st token is predicted and replaces the previous 1,001-st token, and so forth, 50 successive tokens are predicted based on 1,000 valid input tokens.
+The model was trained on two NVIDIA V100 GPUs for approximately 30 hours.
+During inference, for each signal source, 10,000 waveforms are generated to test CBS-GPT’s performance.
+For each waveform, the initial input contains 1,000/50 valid tokens and 50 masked tokens that are masked with zero, whose corresponding value in the mask matrix also equals zero, which guarantees that no attention is paid to the to-be-extrapolated token.
+In the first step, the 1,001-st/51-st token is predicted and replaces the previous 1,001-st/51-st token, and so forth, 50 successive tokens are predicted based on 1,000/50 valid input tokens.